BrunoConcei/EDPIoTHackathon2017/README.md

 ## **UPDATES** ##

+---

+**February 20**:

+- As we enter "Software Week", we'll have 2 Microsoft mentors every day until Friday at EDP Starter to help you:

+    - Luis Calado on Tuesday (21 Feb) and Thursday (23 Feb) morning;
+    - João Almeida on Monday (20 Feb), Wednesday afternoon (22 Feb) and Thursday (23 Feb) afternoon

+**FINAL PRESENTATION DAY:**

+- We're getting everything ready for the final presentation day.
+Each team will have enough time to make a quick live demo and their pitch.
+You'll be able to allocate that time as you want.

+- We will send you an email with a more detailed schedule as soon as possible.

+-  2 EBs will be available at the stage to every team to use.

+---

 **February 16 - CHECKPOINT DAY**:

 - We've added some extra information regarding the A & B connector pins.